 The entry-level 4 model produces 375 horsepower (469 hp with launch control) and 368 lb-ft of torque, while the 4S ups the outputs to 482 hp (562 hp w/ launch control) and 479 lb-ft.
 Speed freaks will want to seek out the Turbo model with 616 hp (670 w/ launch control) and 626 lb-ft or the Turbo S, which has the same 616 hp but has 774 lb-ft and can increase power to 750 hp with launch control.

 Inside, the Cross Turismo looks identical to the Taycan sedan.
-It includes three years of Porsche Connect, with wireless Apple CarPlay, Function on Demand, Plug and Charge capabilities, Apple Music, and over-the-air update plus three-years of free Electrify America charging.
-As we expect of Porsche, the options list is long, with features like 14-way seats with massage, Bose and Burmester audio systems, a head-up display, and safety systems.
+It includes three years of Porsche Connect, with wireless Apple CarPlay, Function on Demand, Plug & Charge capabilities, Apple Music, and over-the-air update plus three years of free Electrify America charging.
+As we expect of Porsche, the options list is long, with features like 14-way seats with massage, Bose and Burmester audio system options, a head-up display, and safety systems.

 Pricing for the Taycan 4 Cross Turismo starts at $90,900 plus a $1,350 delivery fee.
 Porsche says after factoring in the Performance Battery Plus, adaptive air suspension with PASM, fixed panoramic roof, the Cross Turismo is $1,530 more than a standard Taycan.
 The 4S starts at $110,300, the Turbo at $153,500, and the Turbo S at $187,600.